bbengfort/bbengfort.github.io/_posts/2016-01-23-console-utility-commis.md

 Our primary code base is in the `foo` library, which should hold 99% of the Python code.
 The only other Python modules in this example that are outside of the `foo` library are `foo-app.py` and `setup.py`.
 The `foo-app.py` script is the main entry point for our application and is very simple, which we will see shortly.
 The `setup.py` script is for packaging and distribution via `pip`, which will will also discuss in a bit.

 The `foo` package includes a `foo.console` module, which in turn contains a `foo.console.commands` and `foo.console.app` modules.
-The `app` module will contain a subclass of `commis.ConsoleUtility`, which defines how our console application should behave.
+The `app` module will contain a subclass of `commis.ConsoleProgram`, which defines how our console application should behave.
 The `commands` module will organize our various subcommands, and as you can see, the `build` and `serve` modules are already listed, in which the `build` and `serve` commands will be implemented by extending `commis.Command`.
-We will discuss the `ConsoleUtility` and `Command` interfaces in detail.
+We will discuss the `ConsoleProgram` and `Command` interfaces in detail.

 The `foo-app.py` should be incredibly simple, even though it is the main entry point to the application.
 In fact, all it should do is import the console utility from `foo.console.app` and execute it, _that's it_.
 It will pretty much look as follows: